How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

-SEO Agency: You would expect to see a clean, well-optimised website that was ranking well for competitive search terms on Google.
+SEO Agency: You would expect to see a clean, well-optimised website ranking well for competitive search terms on Google.

 Conversion Rate Optimisation Specialist: You’d want to look at their website to see if they’re selling you their service!

 So, what does that mean in the creative space?

 In the creative space, your customers will want to see that you’re creative yourself.
 Your brand is the foundation of your company.

 If you can’t be creative when you name a company, it will be more difficult for them to trust that you will be creative with their business.

-Finding the right name is even more important in the creative space for this reason.
+Finding the right name is even more critical in the creative space for this reason.

-No name is perfect, but it’s vital to showcase some level of creativity so that you can communicate it to your prospective customers!
+No name is perfect, but it’s vital to showcase some level of creativity to communicate it to your prospective customers!

 Deciding Between a Brandable or Hybrid Name

-Both brandable and hybrid names can be an excellent option for your new creative business.
+Both brandable and hybrid names can be an excellent options for your new creative business.

-Below, I outlined some of the significant factors to consider when deciding between a brandable or hybrid name.
+Below, I outlined some significant factors to consider when deciding between a brandable or hybrid name.